SAIL Blog

 Panoptix – The most detailed real-time view

-With this technology, you can get a true, ultra-precise, and detailed real-time view of what is going on under the surface of the water.
-Thanks to this system, you can keep your eye on your baits, the fish that are swimming around, and the structures that can be found near your boat, all in 3D.
-It’s by far the most advanced technology and it truly makes a big difference.
-The cherry on top of a beautiful fishing trip!
+With this system, you can get an ultra-precise and detailed real-time view of what is going on beneath the water’s surface.
+Panoptix technology allows you to keep an eye on your bait, the fish that are swimming around, and the underwater structure near your boat – all in 3D.
+It is by far the most advanced technology, and it truly makes a big difference.

 Humminbird Ice Fishing Sonar